MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

             }
         });

-        // We can postpone the release only if the update is not mandatory if (!releaseDetails.isMandatoryUpdate()) {
+        // We can postpone the release only if the update isn't mandatory if (!releaseDetails.isMandatoryUpdate()) {
             dialogBuilder.setNegativeButton(com.microsoft.appcenter.distribute.R.string.appcenter_distribute_update_dialog_postpone, new DialogInterface.OnClickListener() {